section-engineering-education/engineering-education/articles/uploading-images-to-cloudinary-from-django-application/index.md

 Let's now login to the admin page.

-To login to the admin section, go to this link [localhost:8000/admin](localhost:800/admin) and login with our just created superuser details.
+To login to the admin section, go to this link [localhost:8000/admin](localhost:800/admin) and log in with our just created superuser details.

 ![Django Admin](/engineering-education/uploading-images-to-cloudinary-from-django-application/admin.png)

 ![](/engineering-education/uploading-images-to-cloudinary-from-django-application/django-admin.png)

-Now, let's add an image in the photos category to test if it uploads to cloudinary.
+Now, let's add an image in the photos category to test if it uploads to Cloudinary.

 Click on pictures, then click "Add Photo" to add an image